 YCbCr Histogram - displays a YCbCr range.
 This histogram breaks up the signal in into luma and chroma components.
-The top histogram represents the luma power of the various levels in the signal.
-The Cb and Cr histograms that follow show the power distribution for those two components.
+The top histogram represents the luma (Y) power of the various levels in the signal.
+The Cb (blue difference) and Cr (red difference) histograms that follow show the power distribution for those two components.